nfdi4plants/arc-rdm.org/src/pages/details/ci-cd.md

 ## Continuous Quality Control (CQC)

 Continuous Quality Control (CQC) is a combination of CI and CD that integrates external services depending on the result of ARC validation.
-Successful validation can trigger downstream applications, either automatically or manually.
+Successful validation can trigger downstream applications, either automatically or manually via _CQC Hooks_.

 [PLANTdataHUB](git.nfdi4plants.org) for example uses CQC for it's data publication pipeline, ensuring that necessary metadata for publication is present.
-CQC can also be used to enable submission to end point repositories, such as PRIDE, ENA, or BioImage Archive.
+CQC can also be used to enable submission to any end point repository, given the respective validation package and downstream submission application.

 ![cqc can be used to submit relevant parts of an ARC to endpoint repositories](/arc-website/ci-cd-cqc.png)